WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ## ROS

 The [Robot Operating System (ROS)](https://www.ros.org/) is a major tool in the area of robotics.
 We use [ROS 2](https://docs.ros.org/en/galactic/) and for the remainder of this document, it is assumed you have a solid background with ROS related topics.
 This includes, but is not limited to, topics, nodes, messages, publishers, and subscribers.
-If any of this doesn't make sense, plesae refer to the [ROS tutorials](https://docs.ros.org/en/galactic/Tutorials.html).
+If any of this doesn't make sense, please refer to the [ROS tutorials](https://docs.ros.org/en/galactic/Tutorials.html).

 We have also created an easy to setup ROS environment using [Docker](#docker) called [wa_ros_tutorial](https://github.com/WisconsinAutonomous/wa_ros_tutorial).
 There are instructions there on how to set it up.